bsdci/handbook/features/nullfs-mounts.md

 }]
 ```

-The single entry of the non-basejail created above is automatically created by libiocage in order to mount launch scripts for Jail startup and teardown.
+The single entry of the non-basejail created above is automatically created by libioc in order to mount launch scripts for Jail startup and teardown.

 ### Adding Mountpoints

-The Fstab class is a list of [`ioc.Config.Jail.File.Fstab.FstabLine`](https://ioc.github.io/libiocage/ioc.Config.Jail.File.Fstab.html#ioc.Config.Jail.File.Fstab.FstabLine) entries.
+The Fstab class is a list of [`ioc.Config.Jail.File.Fstab.FstabLine`](https://ioc.github.io/libioc/ioc.Config.Jail.File.Fstab.html#ioc.Config.Jail.File.Fstab.FstabLine) entries.
 New entries can be created by creating and adding such an object.

 ```python